rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 Route (HAProxy/Router) => istio-ingressgateway  => SVC1 (ip-pod-1, ip-pod-2, ...)
 ```

-So gor getting the traffic into the cluster and into the Service Mesh a ingress gateway will be
+So for getting the traffic into the cluster and into the Service Mesh, an ingress gateway will be
 used, but instead of accessing through the same ingress gateway (and using several paths as
 /customer or /partner) we're using a Route that points to the istio ingress gateway.